TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/README.md

 ## Cookie

 This package also allows you to store the received token in a cookie.
 To do that you need to use Cookie login middleware instead of default login.
-After successful login the token will be added to a cookie, that user will recieve in a responce.
+After successful login the token will be added to a cookie, that user will receive in a response.
 Then they can use this cookie for the authentication instead of writing the token to the Authentication header of every request.

 ```csharp
 public void ConfigureServices(IServiceCollection services)